contentful/contentful-extension-cli/README.md

-# This repository is deprecated.
-There is no further support or maintenence planned.
+# Deprecation notice

-All functionality was merged into the [Contentful CLI](https://github.com/contentful/contentful-cli).
+This repository was deprecated as all functionality was migrated to the [Contentful CLI](https://github.com/contentful/contentful-cli).

 ---